atiumcache/game_of_life/README.md

 ### Seeds

 The _seed_ is the starting cells arrangement that influences the rest of the game.
-I have implemeneted 5 different seeds for the user to choose from:
+We have implemeneted 5 different seeds for the user to choose from:

 - **Beacon**: An *oscillator* that switches back and forth between two states.
 - **R-Pentomino**: A *methuselah* that evolves over many generations, before eventually stabilizing.